themyprintspeople/infcredit/README.md

 # Retro-Bowl
-Retro Bowl with Multiple save file, Kickoffs and more
+Retro Football game with multiple save file, kickoffs and more.
+You can either download or host to a static webpage.
+Have fun